 No. This course is only available part-time.

-f) Will this course run every year?
+If you are interested in a full-time course, you should consider applying for the MPhil offered by CFI, http://lcfi.ac.uk/education/mphil-ai-ethics/ f) Will this course run every year?